Evolutionary scheduling of university activities based on consumption forecasts to minimise electricity costs: Conclusion

 We solve a 'predict then optimise' problem within the premises of a university campus.
 Energy consumption and generation of the university buildings and solar panels are forecasted and used to schedule class activities and the use of two batteries.

-The forecasting problem is approached with a deterministic method using seasonal and trend (STL) decomposition followed by a gradient boosting model.
-Generated STL components are used as exogenous inputs.
+The forecasting problem is approached with a deterministic method using seasonal and trend decomposition followed by a gradient boosting model.
+Generated seasonality and trend components are used as exogenous inputs.
 The combination of time series decomposition and gradient boosting seems to be effective.

 To obtain the base schedule, similar performances are achieved with CMA-ES and the GA for small instances but for large instances CMA-ES performs better.
 The improved schedules obtained through iterations reduces the cost for electricity of the campus and schedules more once-off activities.
 This improved schedule can still be improved as is shown by the example in section \ref{sec:example}.
 Ideally the two steps to obtain the base and the improve schedules could be merged into one evolutionary scheduling step that includes more once-off activities.
 The battery schedule decreases effectively the cost.
-Scheduling batteries and activities together instead of sequentially could yield lower costs but the results do not make this obvious.
+Scheduling batteries and activities together instead of sequentially could yield lower costs.